msebgarcia/Smith/README.md

 ![smithChart.png](smithChart.png)

-As was said, it requires bokeh library.
+It requires numpy and bokeh.

 ---